IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2016_Volume1.md

 Feature | Description
 ---|---
 Splitter Options| `splitterOptions` now replaces the `showSplitter` option.
-We added additional functionalities besades showing/hiding the splitter.
+Besides showing and hiding, additional functionalities are added.
 You can configure the splitter to be collapsible as well as attach to its collapsed/expanded events.
 Since `showSplitter` option will no longer be available, you can refer to the following sample to see how the new option can be used - [view sample](%%SamplesUrl%%/tile-manager/collapsible-splitter).

 ### TypeScript Support